stephdust/ESP32-PoolMaster-SD/README.md

 ##  Project Details
 ### Features
 This project is a fork of ESP32 Poolmaster by Gixy ([https://github.com/Gixy31/ESP32-PoolMaster](https://github.com/Gixy31/ESP32-PoolMaster)).

 Gixy's project is a redesign for ESP32 of an initial project by Loic74650 [(https://github.com/Loic74650/PoolMaster](https://github.com/Loic74650/PoolMaster)) which was intended for Atmega2560 MCUs.

-PoolMaster is a complete pool management system.
-It performs automatic water maintenance by measuring various water metrics and controling pool equipment (Pump, Heater, Lightning, pH and Orp pumps, etc.).

 Project includes ESP code and two PCB designs for:
 - The main control board
-- The pH/Orp aquisition board
+- The pH/Orp acquisition board

 The main unit interfaces with a 3.5'' Nextion touchscreen for local information and control.
 It includes Wifi connectivity to communicate via MQTT and SMTP.
 Project includes configuration files for various home automation systems such as Home Assistant, Jeedom, NodeRed, Grafana, etc.